Too Young to Die!

 Too Young to Die!
 (Too Young to Die! 若くして死ぬ) is a 2016 Japanese horror comedy film directed by Kankurō Kudō.
-Tomoya Nagase played the lead role for the first time in 7 years.
+Tomoya Nagase played the lead role in the film, his first time doing so in 7 years.
 It was expected to be released on February 6, 2016, but was postponed because of a car accident scene that reminded people of a bus crash in Karuizawa.
-This film premiered at the 40th Hong Kong International Film Festival.
+The film premiered at the 40th Hong Kong International Film Festival.